Dysoxylum papillosum

-Dysoxylum papillosum is a tree in the family Meliaceae.
+Dysoxylum papillosum is a species of tree in the family Meliaceae.
 The specific epithet papillosum is from the Latin meaning 'pimpled', referring to the leaf surface when dry.

 Description

 The tree grows up to 6 m tall.
 The bark is grey-green.
 The fruits are orange-red, pear-shaped, at least 3 cm long.

 Distribution and habitat

 Dysoxylum papillosum is found in Peninsular Thailand, Peninsular Malaysia and Borneo.
 Its habitat is rain forests at around 500 m altitude.